 Water is one of the significant natural resources of Liberia, and it is hugely underused (Figure 23).
-Liberia has 71,000 m/year/person of water availability, one of the highest in African countries.
+Liberia has 71,000 m3/year/person of water availability, one of the highest in African countries.
 Nevertheless, its use is not well managed.
 The agricultural sector is estimated to use 57% of the water resources, the domestic sector 28%, and the rest 15%, for other indoor sector activities (Figure 24) (FAO, 2000).

 Liberia has six principal river basins, although smaller rivers and streams can be distinguished.
 These rivers empty into the South Atlantic Ocean, leading to frequent sea intrusion and salinization of freshwater resources in coastal regions (LINC, 2013).
-Furthermore, out of an estimated 600,000 ha of available irrigation potential, only 1% of the land is under irrigation (LNRDS, 2012).